survivejs/webpack-book/manuscript/styling/01_loading.md

 ### Processing *css-loader* Imports

 If you want to process *css-loader* imports in a specific way, you should set up `importLoaders` option to a number that tells the loader how many loaders after the *css-loader* should be executed against the imports found.
-If you import other CSS files from your CSS through the `@import` statement and want to process the imports through specific loaders, this is particularly useful.
+If you import other CSS files from your CSS through the `@import` statement and want to process the imports through specific loaders, you will find this technique essential.

 Consider the following import from a CSS file: